-These may cause you to suspect if your child has scoliosis.
+These may cause you to suspect if you or your child has scoliosis.
 In Singapore, the School Health Services (SHS) of the Youth Preventive Services Division (YPSD) visit schools annually to provide health screenings, which include screening for scoliosis.

 If your child has not been screened but you are concerned, we strongly recommend bringing your child for a check-up.

 While there might be outward signs of scoliosis that might affect the appearance, the more worrying effect of scoliosis if left untreated (depending on severity) is the rib cage pressing against organs and causing complications.
 These complications can lead to: